Table of Contents

 - Proof that the cardholder agreed to, and signed, an acknowledgement of responsibility for capital damages and that the charge did not exceed 110% of the agreed-upon amount.

-- Proof that a credit which directly offsets the disputed charge amount has already been processed.
+- Proof that a credit that directly offsets the disputed charge amount has already been processed.

 Merchants should obtain reasonable repair estimates when calculating these charges and ensure that the total charge is within the limit that the customer agreed to pay.